Join us in the hydrogen revolution!

 Are you ready to shape the future of sustainable racing and work on the fastest hydrogen-powered racing car in the world?
 Are you looking for an exciting opportunity, do something besides your studies and try something new next year?

 Join Forze and become part of our team!
-Check out the open roles listed below we’re looking for enthusiastic and motivated individuals to volunteer with us from August 2026 to August 2027.
+Check out the open roles listed below, we’re looking for enthusiastic and motivated individuals to volunteer with us next year, both full-time and part-time positions!

 Didn’t find what you’re looking for?
 No problem!
 Feel free to reach out to us at recruitment@forze-delft.nl, through our social media channels, or visit us at our workshop!